Greg-T8/Greg-T8/README.md

-# Welcome to my GitHub profile!
+# 👋 Welcome to my GitHub profile

-I am an IT engineer who specializes in Microsoft Azure, M365, and PowerShell.
+I am a consultant who specializes in **Microsoft Azure** and **Microsoft 365**.
 Outside of work, I enjoy diving into programming languages, cybersecurity, and cloud technologies.

+Check out my [LearningAzure](https://github.com/Greg-T8/LearningAzure) repo to get a sense of how I approach learning.